tel: +48 22 499 98 98

 13.14 ZŁ

-Give us a call tel: +48 888 99 98 98 or write through form on the contact page.
-You can check the mass and the appearance of magnet in our magnetic mass calculator magnetic mass calculator
+Give us a call tel: +48 888 99 98 98 or get in touch via contact form on the contact page.
+You can check the lifting capacity and the shape of neodymium magnet in our magnetic calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.